 Over the next three weeks we’ll be taking you on a journey to understand the measuring and valuing of health benefits.
 We’ll see why it matters, how we can measure health benefits and how we can value them to help us to make more informed decisions about healthcare spending.

 Dr Clara Mukuria is a Health Economist at the University of Sheffield’s School of Health and Related Research.
-Alongside Dr Katherine Stevens, Clara will be one of your lead educators on this course, guiding you through the course materials.
+Clara and Dr Katherine Stevens will be your lead educators on this course, guiding you through the course materials.

 Learning with FutureLearn